tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * Much like the money is not on the card itself, a crypto wallet does not hold the crypto itself, just the access.

 * The blockchain is already synchronized to a device in the country you are traveling to, so accessing it is the same as if you were to swipe a Visa card internationally, only without Visa getting involved.

 * You can also use a satellite connection to connect to blockchain networks and broadcast transactions, therefore it is truly global.

+#### Pillar 3: Neutral

 ![screenshot of neutral](https://image.shutterstock.com/image-illustration/net-neutrality-abstract-background-260nw-1049711261.jpg)

 * Explain how neutral means that the protocol does not discriminate against any user.

-  In fact, users don't even need to be human.
+* In fact, users don't even need to be human.
 The blockchain does not care if you are a human or a washing machine.

 * The blockchain is agnostic to the users, regardless of political or social status, or geographic location.

-  A wealthy banker or government leader use the protocol in the exact same way anyone else would.
+* A wealthy banker or government leader use the protocol in the exact same way anyone else would.

 * Open blockchain networks are also governed in a neutral fashion, with many using the blockchain itself for voting on the next network upgrades.

+#### Pillar 4: Censor Resistant

 ![screenshot of censor resistant](https://image.shutterstock.com/image-illustration/closeup-surprised-desperate-looking-man-600w-1399238933.jpg)